 Writer’s Note: I first recorded this blog entry in February 2016.
 It was during a time of storms and health scares and God showed up to comfort me in a miraculous and undeniable way.
-I share this again because God guided me through this same health scare yesterday as well as a series of other storms that have occurred over the last month, bringing my mind back to this very event as He continues to comfort me and let me know, beyond a shadow of a doubt, that He is right here with me and it is indeed going to be all right.
+I share this again because God continues to guide me through a series of other storms, bringing my mind back to this very event.
+Thankfully, He continues to comfort me and let me know, beyond a shadow of a doubt, that He is right here with me and it is indeed going to be all right.
 I don’t necessarily know the details of how it will all work out, but He is PATIENTLY teaching me that I don’t have to know.
 I just have to know and TRUST Him.
 If you are going through anything at all right now, if you feel scared, alone, or simply need something to boost your faith, I hope you will read this.
 God loves us, y’all.
 He really, really does!

 Faith is the confidence that what we hope for will actually happen; it gives us assurance about things we cannot see.—Hebrews 11:1

 What a beautiful, hope-inspiring verse.
 It flows like honey from the lips of whomever recites it and gives comfort to all who struggle with the troubles and tribulations that are guaranteed to come as long as we continue to live and breathe this side of Heaven.